Real Experience at Dayone Jiangnan Station in Korea | A Complete Record from the Consultation to the Aftercare

 3.1 Skin examination

 The first step of the consultation is a skin examination using the Visia skin analysis device.
-Multiple images are taken from different angles to generate a report showing indicators such as pores, wrinkles, spots, UV damage, and redness areas, which are then compared with data from people of the same age group.
+Multiple images are taken from different angles to generate a report that shows indicators such as pores, wrinkles, pigmentation spots, UV damage, and redness areas, and these are then compared with data from people of the same age group.

-Schematic illustration of the gold RF microneedling medical device
+Schematic illustration of the gold radiofrequency microneedling medical device

 3.2 Treatment plan and pricing